GWU-Sweden/gwu-sweden.org/agm2023/index.md

 ---

-**Please note:** If you're interested in helping out organising GWU Sweden please talk to `@Exorph` on Discord, who is part of our nominating committee!
+**Please note:** If you're interested in helping out organising GWU Sweden please talk to `@Tobmo` on Discord, who is part of our nominating committee!

 Seats that are to be filled on the AGM: